 Sign Up To Be Paired With A Sophomore Surge Mentor!

-Please fill out this form if you are interested in being paired with an upperclassman SDSU student as a mentor.
+Please fill out this form if you are interested in being paired with a mentor, who is an upperclassman SDSU student.

 Are you a second year sophomore student who commutes to campus?
 Looking for an upperclassman mentor to steer you in the right direction as you head towards upper division status?
 Sign up now to be paired with a mentor!

 You and your mentor will meet 8 times a semester, during both fall and spring.
-The mentor will be a resource for you as you navigate your sophomore year at SDSU, and will also be able to provide you with tutoring (if needed, and as expertise allows).
+The mentor will be a resource for you as you navigate your sophomore year at SDSU.

 Topics that sophomores will learn more about include getting involved on campus, preparation for upper division courses, professional career and leadership advice/tips/resources, and many more items to help you succeed during your sophomore year and get you in the right direction for your junior year.